 Every electrical firing circuit and monitoring circuit shall be electrically independent.

-The explosive system shall isolate the function to prevent power drain or parasitic paths before and after firing.
+The explosive subsystem shall isolate the function to prevent power drain or parasitic paths before and after firing.

-Provision shall be made to isolate power lines and return lines of the explosive system from electrical ground.
+Provision shall be made to isolate power lines and return lines of the explosive subsystem from electrical ground.

-This is to prevent continued drain on the power system after firing when e.g. short circuit to ground can occur.
+This is to prevent continued drain on the power subsystem after firing when e.g. short circuit to ground can occur.

 Provisions for redundancy shall not prevent fulfilment of the requirement 4.8.2.8a.